x-mint/see-me/README.md

 ## How we built it
-Our machine learning technology is based on U-Net, a promising model for the image segmentation tasks.
+SeeMe is mainly based on open source technology and supports the integration of other platforms and services.

 **Deep Learning Framework:** PyTorch